-GO Archive Query will help the users to find the version of GO Archive where a special GO term exist in.
+GO Archive Query will help the users to find the version of GO Archive where a special GO term exist .
 With it, the user could choose the proper version of GO Archive to be used in the plotting.
 The Ontology used in the downstream analysis should be the same as the one used in the annotation.
-And there is a frequently happened error that due to the different version adopted in WEGO analysis and annotation, some GO terms could not find in the ontology.
-WEGO will list all of these GO terms in the "view error".
-And we strongly suggest the user query these GO terms in GO Archive Query if without the information of the ontology used in the annotation.
+There is a frequently happening error that due to the different version adopted in WEGO analysis and annotation, some GO terms could not be found in the ontology.
+WEGO will list all of these GO terms in the "View error".
+And we strongly suggest the user query these GO terms in GO Archive Query, if without the information of the ontology used in the annotation.
 The GO ID could be input in the format as GO:0000015, 0000015 of just 15.
-The versions of Gene Ontology containing the GO ID will be given as output.
+The versions of Gene Ontology containing the GO ID will be given as an output.

 1. Xia, Q., Zhou, Z., Lu, C., Cheng, D., Dai, F., & Li, B., et al. (2005).
 Xia q, zhou z, lu c, et al. a draft sequence for the genome of the domesticated silkworm (bombyx mori). science.
 Science, 306(5703), 1937-1940.

 2. Yu, J. Yang H., et al.(2002) A draft sequence of the rice genome (Oryza sativa L. ssp. indica).
 Science 296(5565), 1937-1942.

 3. Xia, Q., Guo, Y., Zhang, Z., Li, D., Xuan, Z., & Li, Z., et al. (2009).
 Complete resequencing of 40 genomes reveals domestication events and genes in silkworm (bombyx).
 Science, 326(5951), 433.